 The following lifestyle changes can help prevent the development of itchy eyes:

 - Avoid long stretches of work.
 Give rest to your eyes by following the 20-20-20 rule, which suggests looking at a distance of 20 feet for 20 seconds for every 20 minutes of eye-straining work.

-- Wash your pillowcases and bedsheets using hot water and detergent to clean out the allergens.
+- Wash your pillowcases and bedsheets using hot water and detergent to remove the allergens.

 - Protect your eyes from air coming out of hairdryers, air conditioners, fans, or car heaters.

-- Mop your floors instead of sweeping to prevent stirring up the allergens.
+- Mop your floors instead of sweeping to prevent stirring up allergens and other particles.

 - Restrict your pets from entering the bedroom to avoid pet dander.